kibeha/ways-to-bacon/README.md

-# Who's afraid of the Big Bad SQL?
+# Ways to the Bacon

 This repository accompanies the presentation "Ways to the Bacon" ( https://bit.ly/bacon_pptx ) by Kim Berg Hansen.